 Introduction

-Many users install Ventoy perfectly, copy their ISO files, insert the USB into a Dell laptop, and nothing happens.
+Many users install Ventoy perfectly, copy their ISO files, insert the USB into a Dell Laptop, and install Ventoy, copy their ISO files, plug the USB into your Dell laptop… and nothing happens.

 • Ventoy USB not appearing in the boot menu

-• Dell is loading SupportAssist Diagnostics instead of Ventoy
+• Dell is loading SupportAssist instead of Ventoy

-• Ventoy menu loading, but ISOs refusing to boot
+• Ventoy menu loads, but ISOs refuse to boot

 What Is Ventoy?
 (Quick but Complete Overview)